Minimal Data Set Switzerland (MiND)

 The project MiND (Minimal Data Set Switzerland) was initiated by the partners Coordinated Medical Services (KSD) of the Swiss Federal Government, the Swiss Society for Emergency Medicine (SSERM), the Interassociation for Rescue Services (IAS) and the Swiss Center for Rescue, Emergency and Disaster Medicine (SCRED).
 The aim of the project is to link the multiple partners along the patient pathway, from the incident to initial care in a hospital emergency department.
 Collecting plausible fundamental data along the rescue chain to promote research projects and to present an overall picture of the activities of the rescue and emergency services in Switzerland.

 MiND contributes to the development of a future registry, which includes key parameters along the entire rescue chain, from the incident to completion of acute treatment in the emergency department.
 Another goal is to be able to collect process data for defined index diagnoses.
-Over the last 15 years, a significant change in the primary care of emergency patients has also taken place in Switzerland: “away from the primary family doctor consultation” to a “direct visit to the emergency ward” in hospitals (Gesundheitsobservatorium Schweiz; https://www.obsan.admin.ch/de/publikationen).
+In addition, the findings will be incorporated into the BABS’s IES-NG project.

 Such trends and changes can only be quantified and resulting consequences be supported with reliable underlying data.
-The project is of great importancy to contribute to a sustainable quality control.
+The project is of great importance to contribute to a sustainable quality control.
 Furthermore, data collection for specific scientific studies could be implemented in the existing application, making fundamental contributions to health care research along the rescue chain affordable and feasible.

 Research